turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 ### Enforces modular code organization

-We mentioned a framework enforces a certain structure for your code.
 The way React requires us to set up our applications and break apart certain logic forces us to write modular applications by default.
 Modular applications are much more scalable and maintainable, and make future development and iterations easier.

 ## The Virtual DOM